Particular/docs.particular.net/servicecontrol/audit-instances/configuration.md

 ## Host settings

-Anyone who can access the ServiceControl Audit instance URL has complete access to the audit data stored by the ServiceControl Audit instance.
-This is why the default is to only respond to `localhost`.
-Consider carefully the implications of exposing a ServiceControl Audit instance via a custom or wildcard URI.
+The following documents should be reviewed prior to modifying configuration settings:

+* [Setting a Custom Hostname](/servicecontrol/setting-custom-hostname.md) for guidance and details.
+* [Securing ServiceControl](/servicecontrol/securing-servicecontrol.md) for an overview of the security implications of changing the configuration.

 > [!WARNING]
 > Changing the host name or port number of an existing ServiceControl Audit instance will break the link from the ServiceControl Error instance.
 See [Moving a remote instance](/servicecontrol/servicecontrol-instances/remotes.md) for guidelines on changing these settings.

 ### ServiceControl.Audit/HostName

-The hostname to bind the embedded HTTP server to; modify this setting to bind to a specific hostname, eg. `sc.mydomain.com`.
+The hostname to bind the embedded HTTP API server to; modify this setting to bind to a specific hostname, eg. `sc.mydomain.com` and make the machine remotely accessible.

 This field can also contain a `*` as a wildcard to allow remote connections that use any hostname.